Cake savant, cookie master, and overall dessert expert extraordinaire! Self-awarded titles, of course.

 - After your equipment is nice and cold, pour your cold whipping cream into the bowl and turn the mixer on high.
 Allow soft peaks to form, then add the sugar and vanilla.
 Whip again until stiff peaks form.
 This shouldn't take more than 5 minutes.
-It usually only takes around 2 to 3 minutes to get the perfect consistency.
-You'll know it's ready when you pull the whisk up from the cream and it stands still.
-If it starts to look curdled, you've gone too far and you're off the whipped cream track and on to butter city.
+It usually only takes around 2 to 3 minutes to get a perfect consistency.
+You'll know it's ready when you pull the whisk up from the cream, and it stands still.
+If it starts to look curdled, you've gone too far, and you're off the whipped cream track and on to butter city.

 Now for the perfect meringue.
 Remember those egg yolks we used for the pudding recipe?
 Here's where we're going to use the egg whites.
 Waste not, want not.

 - 1/4 cup granulated sugar

 - Make sure the equipment you are using is sparkling clean.
 Any oil or residue of any type can murder a meringue.

 - Pour the egg whites into the bowl.
 Use the whisk attachment on your stand mixer and start whisking the whites on medium-low.
 When it starts to foam a little, add the cream of tartar.